decidables/decidables/sites/detectable/src/signal.md

 Random-dot kinematograms, also called random-dot motion displays, are widely used to study motion perception :cite[e.g. @Britten1992] and there are many variations on the basic concept :cite[@Pilly2009].
-For us, they provide a nice parametrically variable :term[stimulus]!
+For us, they provide a nice parametrically variable stimulus!